 Alloxan is a hydrophilic and unstable chemical compound with a shape similar to that of glucose that allows its transportation within the cells of animals.
-It is a widely used diabetogenic agent in experimental animals like rats, dogs and rabbits to induce Type I diabetes [1,2].
+It is a widely used diabetogenic agent in experimental animals like rats, dogs and rabbits to induce Type I diabetes [1, 2].
 It is a toxic glucose analogues that preferentially accumulate in pancreatic beta cells via the Glucose Transporter 2.
-The cytotoxic action of alloxan involves oxidation of essential sulphydryl (-SH) group, inhibition of glucokinase enzymes, generation of free radicals and disturbance of intracellular calcium homeostasis [1,2].
+The cytotoxic action of alloxan involves oxidation of essential sulphydryl (-SH) group, inhibition of glucokinase enzymes, generation of free radicals disturbance in intracellular calcium and homeostasis [1, 2].
 The presence of intracellular thiols, especially glutathione, generates reactive oxygen species (ROS) in a cyclic redox reaction with its reduction product, dialuric acid [3].
 Autoxidation of dialuric acid produces superoxide radicals, hydrogen peroxide and, in a final iron-catalysed reaction step, hydroxyl radicals [4].
-These free radicals are ultimately responsible for the death of the beta cells, which have a particularly low antioxidant defence capacity, and the ensuing state of insulin-dependent 'alloxan diabetes'.
-These radicals may also adversely affect the normal functioning of the system of experimental animals.
-Lenzen [5] reported that protection against the cytotoxic action of alloxan and dialuric acid can be provided only by a combina-
+These free radicals are ultimately responsible for the death of the beta cells, which have a particularly low antioxidant defence capacity, and the ensuing state of insulindependent 'alloxan diabetes'.
+These radicals may